DezeZhao/Gobang/readme.md

-this is a project created by Qt creator
+# a project created by Qt creator
+# use alpha-beta algorithm